StanfordMSL/msl_quad/docs/source/software/ground_station.rst

 - Our current Flightroom-specific computer setup
 - and much, much, more

-see the `MSL FLightroom Documentation <https://stanfordflightroom.github.io/documentation>`_!
+see the `MSL Flightroom Documentation <https://stanfordflightroom.github.io/documentation>`_!

 These tools are useful if you want to monitor the status of the quad from your personal laptop, acquire near ground truth pose information of rigid bodies, or just synchronize your computer's clock with that of the quads.